jaredhoberock/thrust-workshop/more_points/README.md

       }
     }

-For each mask element of `children`, we do a binary search in the `tags` array to discover the indices of the first and last child.
+For each mask element of `children`, we do a binary search in the `tags` array to discover the indices of the tags it spans.
 In the C++ standard library, these searches are implemented with `std::lower_bound` and `std::upper_bound`.

 Parallelizing this operation is pretty simple, as Thrust provides "vectorized" versions of `lower_bound` and `upper_bound`.
 We split the `for` loop into two separate operations: